-Some insurance companies are leery of insuring homeowners who have dogs of certain breeds (like Pitbulls, Dobermans, Rottweilers, or bulldogs) because of their history of aggression.
-Some carriers won’t even offer coverage to those who own certain breeds.
+Some insurance companies are leery of insuring homeowners who have dogs of certain breeds (like Pitbulls, Dobermans, or Rottweilers) because of their history of aggression.

-Anyways, it’s not impossible to get insurance if you have a dog or to get home insurance that will cover dog bites, but take care to understand how your insurance would handle a dog-bite situation.
+Anyways, take care to understand how your insurance would handle a dog-bite situation.

 So, that’s a brief look at how personal liability insurance can protect your finances.
 It’s easy to get caught up with the coverage for the house and for personal belongings, but it’s important not to overlook the liability portion of your policy.
 Don’t underestimate how expensive lawsuits can be!